-There are other huge surprises about blogging too.
-For one thing, I realized shortly after I started up that it was the first time in my life that I haven’t had somebody – anybody - telling me what to do.
+One of the big surprises about blogging is that I realized shortly after I started up that it was the first time in my life that I haven’t had somebody – anybody – telling me what to do.

-This recipe for a flourless, butterless orange Torte comes from the truly LOVELY blog of the displaced Scot living in the Alsace – Lovely Buns.
-You can find her and the recipe at: http://lovelybuns.wordpress.com/2012/09/09/orange-and-almond-tort-no-flour-no-butter/.
+This recipe for a flourless, butterless orange Torte comes from a displaced Scot living in the Alsace – Lovely Buns.
+I’ve adapted the original version slightly to suit my own preferences.

 Note that you must bring the orange to the boil and then simmer it for an hour before you start the cake.